 Looking to try other comforting and hearty homemade soups?
 Check out these recipes — Comforting, Homemade Chicken And Rice Soup recipe, African Pepper Soup – Goat Meat, Easy African Chicken Peanut Soup recipe, and Simple African Chicken Pepper Soup.

 What goes in Chicken Noodle Soup

-Chicken noodle soup typically consists of chicken, carrots, celery, onion, garlic, and broth, as well as egg noodles or any other type of small pasta
+The soup typically consists of chicken, carrots, celery, onion, garlic, and broth, as well as pasta.

 What noodles for Chicken Noodle Soup

-Any type of small pasta or noodle can be used in chicken noodle soup.
-Some of the most common options include egg noodles, orzo, ditalini, and rotini
+Any type of small pasta or noodle can be used in this soup.
+Some of the most common options include egg noodles, orzo, ditalini, and rotini.

 Ingredients for making Chicken Noodle Soup